communitiesuk/funding-service-data-standards/README.md

-# Technical Documentation
+# MHCLG Funding Data Standards Technical Documentation

+This project is an alpha/proof of concept site to publish the processes and technical documentation (including data standard schemas) for the Ministry of Housing, Community's and Local Government's (MHCLG) Funding Data Standards.

 This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.

-You’re welcome to use the template even if your service isn’t considered part of GOV.UK, but your site or service must not:

-- identify itself as being part of GOV.UK
-- use the crown or GOV.UK logotype in the header
-- use the GDS Transport typeface
-- suggest that it’s an official UK government website if it’s not

-👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].
+While the Tech Docs Template this site has been based on has now been archived, the documentation guidance is still available on their [GitHub Repo][tdt-docs], or a summarised guide has been [published by Mat Moore][tdt-guidance].
+The [Tech Docs Ruby gem][gem] that controls the styling and rendering is still being updated and maintained, and is used by GOV.UK services for API and technical documentation, including:

+- [GOV.UK developer docs][govuk-dev-docs]
+- [GOV.UK Notify documentation][notify-docs]
+- [GOV.UK Pay documentation][pay-docs]
+- [GDS Way][gds-way]
+- [MoJ Cloud Platform User Guide][moj-docs]
+- [Content API documentation][content-api]

 ## Before you start

-To use the Tech Docs Template you need:
+To use this project, you need to install:

-- [Ruby][install-ruby]
+- [Ruby][install-ruby] (we'd suggest installing Ruby via [RBenv][install-rbenv] or [RVM][install-rvm])
 - [Middleman][install-middleman]

 ## Making changes

-To make changes to the documentation for the Tech Docs Template website, edit files in the `source` folder of this repository.
+To make changes to the documentation, edit files in the `source` folder of this repository.

 You can add content by editing the `.html.md.erb` files.
 These files support content in: